The Baltimore Sun: Portrayal in The Wire

 The Baltimore Sun was featured in the American crime drama television series The Wire in 2008 (season 5), which was created by former Sun reporter David Simon.

 Like all of the institutions featured in The Wire, the Sun is portrayed as having many deeply dysfunctional qualities while also having very dedicated people on its staff.
 The season focuses on the role of the media in affecting political decisions in City Hall and the priorities of the Baltimore Police Department.
 Additionally, the show explores the business pressures of modern media through layoffs and buyouts occurring at the Sun, on the orders of the Tribune Company, the Sun's corporate owner.

 One storyline involves a troubled Sun reporter named Scott Templeton, and his escalating tendency to sensationalize and falsify stories.
 The Wire portrays the managing editors of the Sun as turning a blind eye to the protests of a concerned line editor, in the managing editors' zeal to win a Pulitzer Prize.
-The show insinuates that the motivation for this institutional dysfunction is the business pressures of modern media, and working for a flagship newspaper in a major media market like The New York Times or The Washington Post is seen as the only way to avoid the cutbacks occurring at the Sun.
+The show suggests that the motivation for this institutional dysfunction is the business pressures of modern media, and working for a flagship newspaper in a major media market like The New York Times or The Washington Post is seen as the only way to avoid the cutbacks occurring at the Sun.

 Season 5 was The Wire's last.
 The finale episode, "-30-", features a montage at the end portraying the ultimate fate of the major characters.
 It shows Templeton at Columbia University with the senior editors of the fictional Sun, accepting the Pulitzer Prize, with no mention being made as to the aftermath of Templeton's career.
 Alma Gutierrez is shown being exiled to the Carroll County bureau past the suburbs.

 News partnership

 In September 2008, The Baltimore Sun became the newspaper partner of station WJZ-TV, owned and operated by CBS; the partnership involves sharing content and story leads, and teaming up on stories.
-WJZ promotes Baltimore Sun stories in its news broadcasts.
-The Sun promotes WJZ's stories and weather team on its pages.
+WJZ promoted Baltimore Sun stories in its news broadcasts.
+The Sun promoted WJZ's stories and weather team on its pages.

+Since the 2024 purchase led by Sinclair chairman David Smith, the paper has partnered with Sinclair flagship WBFF-TV.
+Their respective websites republish each other's stories and articles from WBFF-TV and other Sinclair outlets appear in the paper.
+This was a sticking point with the newspaper's union, since the articles sometimes did not meet The Sun's journalistic standards.